kolomeytsev/technotrader/README.md

 Yury Kolomeytsev

-Mcs student from Skolkovo Institute of Science and Technology
+Msc student from Skolkovo Institute of Science and Technology

 yury.kolomeytsev@gmail.com